West Palm Beach, Florida: Bicycle

+Rail

-Rail: Amtrak has daily long-distance trains, Silver Meteor and Silver Star, arriving and departing to points north and Miami to the south as well.
+Amtrak has daily long-distance trains, Silver Meteor and Silver Star, arriving and departing to points north and Miami to the south as well.
 Tri-Rail commuter rail system serves the city from a historical station located on the west side of Tamarind Avenue, just east of I-95.
 Tri-Rail provides commuter rides north to Mangonia Park and south to Miami.
 All Aboard Florida began track upgrades in 2015 in preparation for higher-speed passenger service serving Miami, Florida through Orlando, FL.
 Service on All Aboard Florida's Brightline service from West Palm Beach to Fort Lauderdale began on January 12, 2018.
 Service was extended from Fort Lauderdale to Miami on May 19, 2018.
 The freight rail companies, CSX Transportation and the Florida East Coast Railway also serve the city.